 - All newly diagnosed patients with type two diabetes were referred for diabetic eye screening and to the DESMOND programme in adherence with National Institute for Health and Care Excellence (NICE) guidelines.
-DESMOND is an NHS training course that helps patients to identify their own health risks and set their own goals in the management of their condition. - The practice provided an enhanced service in an effort to reduce the unplanned hospital admissions for vulnerable and at risk patients including those aged 75 years and older.
-Enhanced services are those that require a level of care provision above what a GP practice would normally provide.
+(DESMOND is an NHS training course that helps patients to identify their own health risks and set their own goals in the management of their condition). - The practice provided an enhanced service in an effort to reduce the unplanned hospital admissions for vulnerable and at risk patients including those aged 75 years and older.
+(Enhanced services are those that require a level of care provision above what a GP practice would normally provide).
 As part of this, each relevant patient received a care plan based on their specific needs, a named GP and an annual review.
-At the time of our inspection, 103 patients (2% of the practice's patient population over 18) were receiving such care. - There were longer appointments available for patients with a learning disability. - Home visits were available for older patients and patients who would benefit from these. - Two GP partners at the practice completed weekly visits to local nursing homes to ensure continuity of care for those patients. - Patients were able to receive travel vaccinations available on the NHS as well as those only available privately. - There were accessible toilet facilities for all patients, a hearing loop was provided and translation services were available.
-As there was no lift in the premises, the practice provided all but one of its consultation and treatment rooms on the ground floor for those patients who requested it or who were identified as requiring it. - The ground floor waiting area was accessible enough to accommodate patients with wheelchairs and prams and allowed for manageable access to the ground floor treatment and consultation rooms. - There were male and female GPs in the practice and patients could choose to see a male or female doctor.
+At the time of our inspection, 159 patients (slightly over 2% of the practice's patient population over 18) were receiving such care. - There were longer appointments available for patients with a learning disability. - Home visits were available for older patients and patients who would benefit from these. - GPs at the practice completed regular visits to local nursing and residential homes to ensure continuity of care for those patients. - Patients were able to receive travel vaccinations available on the NHS as well as those only available - There were accessible toilet facilities for all patients.
+The ground floor waiting area was accessible enough to accommodate patients with wheelchairs and prams and allowed for manageable access to the ground floor treatment and consultation rooms.
+As there was no lift in the premises, the practice had a process in place to provide a ground floor room for those patients who requested it or who were identified as requiring it.
+We saw that notices informing patients of this were displayed around the practice.
+Although there was no low level reception desk suitable for people who use a